 \subsection{Positive versus nodal solutions in \texorpdfstring{$\R^2$}{R2}}

 Let us restrict now our attention to dimension $d=2$, still focusing on the source case.
 It is proved in \cite{fukaya-uniqueness} that for any fixed $\alpha\in\R$, $\lambda>\lambda_{\alpha}$ and $p>1$, equation \eqref{eq:point_elliptic1} admits a unique positive, radial solution, which coincides with the (unique up to sign) action ground state -- see Proposition \ref{pr:uniqueness} for a complete statement.
-This extends to the singular setting, at least in two dimensions, a classical result \cite{Kwong} for positive, regular solutions, for which uniqueness holds up to sign and, in addition, up to translations (to be discarded in the singular case, since the point interaction breaks the translational invariance).
+This extends the classical uniqueness result of \cite{Kwong} for positive, regular solutions to the singular setting, at least in two dimensions.
+In the regular case, uniqueness holds up to sign and in addition up to translations; the latter condition is not required in the singular case because the point interaction breaks the translational invariance.